 Why I chose Apprenticeship - Conor Farrell

-An apprentice with Arthur Cox, one of Ireland’s leading law firms, Conor is coming to the end of his first year of the Accounting Technician Apprenticeship.
+An apprentice with Arthur Cox, one of Ireland’s leading law firms, Conor recently completed Year 1 of the Accounting Technician Apprenticeship.
 Conor takes us through why he chose the programme, his on-the-job learning experience, as well as what he thinks are important qualities for an Accounting Technician to have.

 What made you want to apply to the Apprenticeship programme?

 After finishing school I felt I needed some time to travel and figure out exactly what career I wanted to pursue.
 I always had a strong interest in business and finance but was unsure of what career path to take.
 After getting insights into different careers in the business and finance world I felt that accounting was what interested me the most and what I would excel in.

 I came across the Accounting Technician Apprenticeship whilst browsing different study options to become an accountant.
 What really attracted me was the work experience you get which is not available through any other programme I could find.

 In school I always learned more when actively doing something rather than studying alone.
 The Apprenticeship provides this with four days a week on-the job-training and one day in college.
 I find the college side of things is a lot more interesting and beneficial as I can take what I’ve learned in college straight into my position in work.